Abhiram Bhadkamkar

 Abhiram Bhadkamkar is an Indian actor, director and writer.
 He mainly worked as a writer in different films, serials and plays.
-Some of his famous films, as a writer are Balgandharva, Pachadlela, Aai, Khabardar, A Rainy Day, Paulwaat and many more.
+Some of his famous films, as a writer are abiram Balgandharva, Pachadlela, Aai, Khabardar, A Rainy Day, Paulwaat and many more.
 His famous Marathi plays, as a writer, are Dehbhan, Altun Paltun, Pahuna, Sukhanshi Bhandato Amhi, Ladi Najariya, Hasat Khelat, Jyacha Tyacha Prashna and many more.
 His plays are performed in Hindi, Kannada and Gujarati in addition to Marathi theatre.
 A film directed by him is Aamhi Asu Ladke, presented and well received in many international and national film festivals.
 His collection of stories and novels are published by publishers/ publications of repute.
 His acting in films has won accolades.
 He acted in different Marathi and Hindi films and TV serials.
-Abhiram has written story of upcoming Marathi comedy film Jalsa.
+Abhiram has written the story of upcoming Marathi comedy film Jalsa.

 Early life

-Abhiram Bhadkamkar graduated in Commerce, obtained a diploma in journalism and communication, graduated from National School of Drama specializing in acting.
+Abhiram Bhadkamkar graduated in Commerce, obtained a diploma in journalism and communication, and graduated from National School of Drama specializing in acting.
 He is currently engaged in acting, direction and writing in both languages Hindi and Marathi in various forms such as films and plays.

 Acting career

 Hasat Khelat, Pahuna, Jyacha Tyacha Prashna (Sawal apna apna), Ladi Najaria, Dehbhan and Sukhanshi Bhandto Aamhi are some of his major works, produced by reputed theatre groups and performed all over Maharashtra and Delhi in different languages including Hindi, Kannada and Gujarathi.

 Pahuna, Dehbhan and Jyacha Tyacha Prashna are published by Continental Prakashan, a reputed publication in Marathi, and won literature award of Maharashtra Government in 1994, 1995 and 2005.
 Chudail is a collection of short stories, focusing on the soul and revealing the harsh reality of a most covetous tinsel town.
 It received an award by Maharashtra Sahitya Parishad, as best short story collection.
 It is published by Akshar Publication.

-Asa Balgandharva… is a biographic novel that depicts the legendary actor singer Balgandharva in all his human attributes, published by Rajhans Prakashan, it received the H. N. Apte Best Novel award.
+Asa Balgandharva... is a biographic novel that depicts the legendary actor singer Balgandharva in all his human attributes, published by Rajhans Prakashan, it received the H. N. Apte Best Novel award.

 He has written the films Balgandharva, Aai, Pachadlela, Devki, Khabardar etc. and received Best Dialogue and Best Screenplay award for the film Devki, which also received Best Film award from government of Maharashtra.